darrylbalderas/ingram-ready-mix/README.md

 website https://pypi.python.org/pypi/XBee
 run this command in the termial ----> python setup.py install put this command in the terminal to test xbee  ----> python setup.py test

+#how to get this repository to your computer

+git clone <this should be located under the clone or download green button >  in a directory in your computer

+whenever there is updates to someone branch or use this command: git pull <branch name>